Freedom of religion in Europe by country: Denmark

 Denmark has freedom of worship, however the Church of Denmark does hold certain privileges.
 According to the Constitution of Denmark, the Evangelical Lutheran Church in Denmark is the state church of Denmark and receives some subsidies from the government.
 The constitution also mandates that the Danish monarch must be a member of the state church.

 Anti-Muslim organizations such as Pegida have organized demonstrations in Denmark in the 21st century, at times met by counter-protests.
 The right-wing populist Danish People's Party has at times self-described as an anti-Muslim party.

+In 2023, the country was scored 4 out of 4 for religious freedom.

 Estonia

 Article 40 The Constitution of the Republic of Estonia reads: "Everyone has freedom of conscience, religion and thought.
 Everyone may freely belong to churches and religious societies.
 There is no state church.
 Everyone has the freedom to exercise his or her religion, both alone and in community with others, in public or in private, unless this is detrimental to public order, health or morals."

+In 2023, the country was scored 4 out of 4 for religious freedom.

 Finland

 As the national churches of Finland, the Evangelical Lutheran Church of Finland and the Finnish Orthodox Church have a status protected by law.
 The special legal position of the Evangelical Lutheran Church of Finland is also codified in the constitution of Finland.
 Both churches have the right to levy an income tax on their members and every Finnish company as a part of Corporation Tax.
 The tax is collected by the state.
 The administration of the national churches is regulated by their respective church laws, which are drafted by the churches and enacted or rejected by the parliament.
 State universities, religiously non-aligned in themselves, provide the theological education that is required to be ordained as clergy of the national churches.
 The general direction has been to restrict and remove the privileges of the national churches, and as of 2004, in most other official business (such as officiating marriages) any registered religious community has a status comparable to that of the national churches.

-In 2020, the head of the Evangelical Lutheran Mission Diocese of Finland was investigated by the Prosecutor General of Finland and summoned to testify by the Helsinki Police Department for being “suspected of being guilty of incitement to hatred against a group" for placing a small booklet authored in 2004 on a website and distributing it through the church.
-The booklet summarized traditionalist doctrine on marriage and sexual matters.
-In 2022, he was prosecuted along with Päivi Räsänen during a trial which attracted international media attention.
-Räsänen was the author of the booklet and was also prosecuted for discussion during an interview and for publishing a photo of an open Bible on a social media website.
-Five senators from the United States warned that the Finnish government's actions against them risked creating a "secular blasphemy law" to persecute Christians, Muslims, and Jews.
+In 2020, Juhani Pohjola, the head of the Evangelical Lutheran Mission Diocese of Finland was investigated by the Prosecutor General of Finland and summoned to testify by the Helsinki Police Department for being “suspected of being guilty of incitement to hatred against a group" for placing a small booklet authored in 2004 on a website and distributing it through the church.
+The booklet summarized traditionalist doctrine on marriage and sexual matters; this included the statement that Leviticus 18:22, which instructs the reader to murder people who engage in homosexual behaviour, is the word of Christ.
+In 2022, Pohjola was prosecuted along with the article's author Päivi Räsänen.
+Pohjola and Räsänen were found innocent by both the Helsinki district court and the Helsinki court of appeal; consequently, the prosecutor applied to the Supreme Court of Finland for permission to appeal against the decision, which was given in 2024.